 Why We Need to Stop Using the Unemployment Rate

-The Obama administration, Democratic candidates, and liberal pundits have all done their utmost to put a positive spin on the issue of unemployment this election season.
+The Obama administration, Democratic candidates, and liberal pundits have all done their utmost to put a positive spin on the issue of unemployment rate this election season.
 The story goes that the economy is in great shape because unemployment has been falling for years and now hovers around the long-term average of 5%.
 Boosters for the current administration credit it with having reduced unemployment and saved the economy.

 Yet the unemployment rate is a very misleading gauge of economic health.
-This is because it only measures the percentage of people in the labor force who are not in work.
+This is because it only measures the percentage of people in the labor force who are not at work.
 The sleight of hand is that the labor force only includes those people actively in or seeking work.
 People not seeking work (sometimes called discouraged workers), whether they are of working age or not, are not included in the labor force statistics.

 The perverse result of this measurement is that when more and more people leave the workforce entirely (and thus frequently become permanent burdens of the social and welfare spending system) their exit can push down the apparent unemployment rate.